PurnaMC/Portfolio-webpage/README.md

 This is a web app to showcase python projects.

 ### How to run
-open terminal in ide and enter streamlit run main.py
+open terminal in Python IDE and enter streamlit run main.py

 ### Web developments